Revised October 9, 2023

-Many of our clients are experiencing a crisis when they first reach out to us for shelter — they may be facing immediate danger from their abuser or struggling with trauma.
-We immediately provide crisis intervention, help determine a plan for safety, and ensure that all basic needs are met.
-We know that often, victims need much more than just a safe place to stay and to work through the harmful effects of domestic violence, so we work hard to make sure we’re providing any and all resources and supports needed to assist them.
+Here at The Women’s Center, we provide a welcoming, healing environment and the safety, space, and support needed for victims of domestic and sexual violence, including trafficking, in order to start the healing process.
+Many of our clients are experiencing a crisis when they first reach out to us — they may be facing immediate danger from their abuser or struggling with the effects of the abuse and violence they’ve endured.
+We provide immediate crisis intervention, help determine a plan for safety, and ensure that all basic needs are met.
+We know that victims often need much more than just a safe place to stay to work through the harmful effects of domestic violence, so we do whatever we can to make sure we are providing any and all resources needed to assist them.

 Some of the ways we help our clients succeed beyond immediate safety and shelter:

 - Working with them to secure, safe, affordable housing, either in one of our 10 transitional living units or other housing options.

 - Equipping them with the tools and life skills necessary to find a living-wage job